urth-media/challenge-fullstack/README.md

 ## Overview
 ***
-[HackerNews](https://news.ycombinator.com/) is a site with relevant news, jobs, stories, polls that users can create and comment on.

-This challenge consists on creating a reader app made with Next.js/React that consumes HackerNews content from a [GraphQL](https://graphql.org/) microservice running on [Dapr](https://dapr.io/).
+This challenge consists on creating a reader app (facebook clone) that displays content from a [GraphQL](https://graphql.org/) microservice running on [Dapr](https://dapr.io/).

 ![Fullstack challenge diagram](images/hn-fullstack.png "Challenge diagram")

-HackerNews provides a [public API](https://github.com/HackerNews/API) that you can examine in order to build this challenge.
+JSON Placeholder provides a [public API](https://jsonplaceholder.typicode.com/) with a basic data set to build a simple social media PoC.

 ## Objective